-1,666,664 shares of common stock (which includes 833,332 shares issuable upon exercise of the warrants), 416,666 Series A warrants and 416,666 Series B warrants.
-Each whole Series A warrant entitles the holder to purchase one share of our common stock at an initial exercise price of \$6.60, subject to adjustment, and will expire at 5:00 p.m., New York City time on February 18, 2017.
-Each whole Series B warrant entitles the holder to purchase one share of our common stock at an initial exercise price of \$8.50, subject to adjustment, and will expire at 5:00 p.m., New York City time on May 18, 2018.
+Description of warrants Each Series A warrant entitles the holder to purchase one share of our common stock at an initial exercise price of \$6.60, subject to adjustment, and expires at 5:00 p.m., New York City time on February 18, 2017.
+Each Series B warrant entitles the holder to purchase one share of our common stock at an initial exercise price of \$8.50, subject to adjustment, and expires at 5:00 p.m., warrants are exercised in full.

+New York City time on May 18, 2018.